-The following Rules supplement the current AMA Racing Rulebook, which governs amateur ATV racing.
+These Rules supplement the current AMA Racing Rulebook, which governs amateur ATV racing.
 Current AMA or ATVA members in good standing may compete.
-For the 2017 AMA Racing rulebook, go HERE.
+For the 2020 AMA Racing rulebook, go HERE.

 A. RIDER ELIGIBILITY AND CLASSIFICATION

 - Pro Mod Class: The following riders are eligible, but not required, to compete in the class:

 a.
 AMA Pro licensed riders;

 c.
 Official Discretion: Riders not meeting the above criteria will be considered on a case-by-case basis based on competition experience.
 Applications for eligibility under this criterion should be submitted in advance in order to avoid delay at the event.